 DJ Shadow Used Turntable Pitch Control To Layer Samples on “Entroducing…..”

 Armed with an Akai MPC60, Alesis ADAT, and a Technics SL-1200 turntable, Shadow kept his rig bare bones throughout the creation of his first album, often relying on his keen ear for guidance.
-Using endless ingenuity and workarounds to pluck the most finite fragments from his record collection and rearrange them into a dizzying array of compositions, Shadow’s sparse setup proved to be no match for his artistic dexterity.
+Using ingenuity and workarounds to pluck finite fragments of sound from his record collection and rearrange them into a dizzying array of compositions, Shadow’s artistic dexterity helped him overcome his limited setup.

 “You were getting just a completely different way of looking at music, almost this collage of mistakes that in itself makes something so right.”

 For Shadow, taking hip-hop to the next dimension started with a key ingredient to any great rap song — finding the right drums.
-“I like to get the beat rough, add some rough music, and then start to tighten it up from there,” Shadow said while explaining his technique in a 1997 interview with Keyboard magazine.
+“I like to get the beat rough, add some rough music, and then start to tighten it up from there,” Shadow said while explaining his technique to Keyboard Magazine.
 “But generally with me, it always starts with a beat.”

 After laying down an initial beat, Shadow had to figure out how to work around the limited sampling time of the MPC60 so that he could communicate his vision.
-“It was all about chopping to me,” he told Keyboard.
+“It was all about chopping to me,” he told Keyboard Magazine.
 “I never had the luxury of taking extended samples.”

 As is often the case with production pioneers, Shadow relished the limitations of the equipment he had at his disposal.
 Part of the allure of making Entroducing….. was trying to capture beautiful, messy, and primitive early days of sampling.
 “When Public Enemy and others were taking these moments and amplifying the noise component rather than the musical component, you were getting just a completely different way of looking at music,” he told NPR in 2012.
 “Almost this collage of mistakes that in itself makes something so right.
 I thought that was a brilliant moment in music.”